Polymeristic/dotnet.FlagUtil/Readme.md

 In some, admittedly odd, circumstances you can flip all indicators in the flag by using either the `!` or `~` operators, or `Flag.Reverse()`.
 Doing so will bit-flip all indicators, meaning `0011` would turn into `1100`.

 #### Other binary operators
-Other binary operators such as bit-shifting have not been included due to fear of unnessicary bloat.
-However if you do wish to edit the flag's underlying value you can access it via the `Value` property.
+Other binary operators such as bit-shifting have not been included due to fear of unnecessary bloat.
+However, if you do wish to edit the flag's underlying value you can access it via the `Value` property.
 ```csharp
 Flag status = new Flag(Status.ONLINE);
 status.Value = status.Value << 1;
 ```

 ### Flag Equality
 Flag equality in dotnet.FlagUtil isn't *exactly* what it would seem at first glance.
-Some assumptions were made around it's usage in order to be better suited to it's job, as such, it may not seem obvious at first as to the meaning of some operators.
+Some assumptions were made around its usage in order to be better suited to its job, as such, it may not seem obvious at first as to the meaning of some operators.

 #### Checking for flag indicators
-The `==` operator is perhaps the most confusing as in our case it doesn't explicitly mean 'is x is equals to y?'.
+The `==` operator is perhaps the most confusing as in our case it doesn't explicitly mean 'is x equals to y?'.
 In dotnet.FlagUtils, the equals operator means 'is **y** is contained in **x**' - note the flip!
-Doing things this way means we can easy check for flag indicators.
+Doing things this way means we can easily check for flag indicators.

 Say we want to create a flag `currentStatus`, we would initialise it as such:
 ```csharp
 Flag currentStatus = new Flag(Status.ONLINE, Status.PROCESSING);
 ```
-At present the flag is equivelant to the binary expression `0b0101`, so, if we wish to check if this flag has the `Status.ONLINE` (equiv. to `0b0001`) indicator all we need to do is:
+At present the flag is equivalent to the binary expression `0b0101`, so, if we wish to check if this flag has the `Status.ONLINE` (equiv. to `0b0001`) indicator all we need to do is:
 ```csharp
 if (currentStatus == Status.ONLINE) {
     // do something